What Are Keywords & How They Work in PPC

 Without a solid understanding of what keywords are and how to use them effectively, you’ll never be successful with PPC.

-Before getting started, it’s important to understand some of the terminologies in this guide.
+Before getting started, it’s essential to understand some of the terminologies in this guide.

 - Search Term: The word or words a user types into Google when performing a search.